KilledByAPixel/OS13k/README.md

 # [Live Demo](https://killedbyapixel.github.io/OS13k)
 # [JS13k Build](https://killedbyapixel.github.io/OS13k/JS13k)
 # [Discord](https://discord.gg/n8vxUcZ)
-# [Trello Board](https://trello.com/b/1PNeOZfM/os13k) (ask for an invite)

-## The Plan
+## What is OS13k?
-- The idea is to build a tiny OS to host a variety of games, music, and apps that fits in 13 kilobytes
+- OS13k is a tiny web based OS and game engine designed for creative coding purposes
-- The core of OS13k is around 10k zipped, and by using it's shared features we can pack a lot into 13k
+- The core of OS13k is around 10k zipped including all the system apps
-- Programs should be in the 100-500 byte range, what matters most is how well it zips with everything else
-- We plan to fit 10-20 programs [(probably not 26!)](http://js13kgames.com/entries/26-games-in-1) 😅
-- **A very important rule for JS13k is that all content must be new, so no old stuff!**
-- You can start with an old project but polish it up a lot, minify it and make it work with OS13k
-- We will need to curate the best and perhaps smallest content for what actually lands in the JS13k build
-- Anything left out of the JS13k build will still be available in the full GitHub version
+- OS13k can connect with other JS13k games via local storage to add music and trophies
+- Users can extend OS13k by addinng their own programs and shaders

 ### [You can learn more about JS13k here](https://js13kgames.com/)